robinboncoeur/Projects/docs/index.md

   * I can share a LOT of information no-cost

-  * The information is hidden in obscurity of "no-one gives a rat's nether-regions about what I'm doing". *Just have a look at my website:* `Tightbytes.com <https://www.tightbytes.com/>`_. *Visitors? none*.
+  * The information is hidden in obscurity of "no-one gives a rat's nether-regions about what I'm doing". *Just have a look at [my website: Tightbytes.com](https://www.tightbytes.com). *Visitors? none*.

   * Updating is a lot quicker on GitHub than on Tightbytes: I edit locally, then use Github Desktop to manage the update to my pages.